 An estimated cost for a remote key: Usually around $400 for a new key.

+Q: I called my Honda dealer as I need a replacement key for my 1996 Honda Accord.
 Unfortunately, they told me they can’t make me a replacement key as they don’t have the information on file.
 Can you explain why is that, where can I get a replacement key and how much should it cost?

 Call Us Now: 800-223-1453